-Note 6 Liquidity and Going Concern Issues
+Note 5 Liquidity and Going Concern Issues

-At June 30, 2003 we had a consolidated working capital deficiency of approximately \$.7 million, and a deficiency in shareholders equity of approximately \$2.7 million.
-Furthermore, of our total cash of \$2.46 million at June 30, 2003, \$2.3 million was held at Health Care Assurance Company, Ltd. Additionally, \$410,000 of our receivables were payable to Health Care Assurance Company.
-The transfer of cash to MHP from Health Care Assurance Company, Ltd requires the approval of regulatory authorities.
-In July 2003 we received approval to transfer \$300,000 from Health Care Assurance Company to MHP.
+At September 30, 2003 we had a consolidated working capital deficiency of approximately \$1.3 million, and a deficiency in shareholders equity of approximately \$3.2 million.
+Furthermore, of our total cash of \$5.96 million at September 30, 2003, \$2.5 million was held at Health Care Assurance Company, Ltd. The transfer of cash to MHP from Health Care Assurance Company, Ltd requires the approval of regulatory authorities.
+In July 2003 we received approval to transfer \$300,000 from Health Care Assurance Company to MHP, of which \$200,000 had been transferred at November 1, 2003.

 As noted above, we had no continuing business activities after March 15, 2002.
-Except for the receivable from the U.S. Government we have no access to cash except to the extent that we receive approval of regulatory authorities to transfer cash from Health Care Assurance Company.
+We have no access to cash held at Health Care Assurance Company except to the extent regulatory authorities approve the transfer of cash to MHP.
 We are involved in various legal actions brought against us in the normal course of business, some of which seek damages in amounts that exceed those accrued in our consolidated balance sheets.
 The ultimate liability for these legal actions cannot be determined and could materially affect our consolidated financial position, results of operations or cash flows, if resolved unfavorably.
-See Note 7.
+See Note 6.